and they anointed with oil many who were sick and cured them.

 Lord Jesus Christ, who are called the Prince of Peace, who are Yourself our peace and reconciliation, who so often said, “Peace to you” – please grant us peace.
 Make all men and women witnesses of truth, justice and brotherly love.
 Banish from their hearts whatever might endanger peace.
 Enlighten our rulers that they may guarantee and defend the great gift of peace.
 May all peoples on the earth become as brothers and sisters.
 May longed-for peace blossom forth and reign always over us all.
 Amen.

-The month of September is dedicated to Our Lady of Sorrows, whose memorial the Church celebrates on September 15.
-September falls during the liturgical season known as Tempus per Annum or Ordinary Time (formerly Time After Pentecost), which is represented by the liturgical color green.
+The month of October is dedicated to the Holy Rosary.
+The Memorial of Our Lady of the Rosary is celebrated on October 7.
+October falls during the liturgical season known as Tempus per Annum or Ordinary Time (formerly Time After Pentecost), which is represented by the liturgical color green.
 Green is a symbol of hope, as it is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
-The liturgical color green is worn during prayer of Offices and Masses of Ordinary Time.
+The liturgical color green is worn during the praying of Offices and celebration of Masses of Ordinary Time.

 VIDEO: (Bless yourself with the St. Raphael oil and watch this perpetual video of